sandervandevelde/iot-workshop/Azure.md

     ![alt tag](img/azure-portal-create.png)

 21. The function and trigger are saved.
 The develop page is shown.
 In the middle, you will see the function in the 'Code' panel
-22. Press the `Logs` button to open the pane which shows some basic logging
+22. In the Logs pane, press the `arrow` (looking as a chevron) button to open that pane which shows some basic logging

     ![alt tag](img/azure-function-app-eventhubtrigger-logs.png)